linpengcheng/PurefunctionPipelineDataflow/README.md

 After using this method proficiently, it is a simple and repeated boring technique.
 This is the simplicity and repetition pursued by large industrial production lines.

-## Five basic data flow components
+## Five basic pure function pipeline data flow components

 ### 1 Pipeline Component